rachanaamr/Predict-the-percentage-of-a-student-based-on-the-no.-of-study-hours./README.md

 Prediction using Supervised ML

 This is a simple linear regression task as it involves just 2 variables.
+Regression is used for continuous valued variable and linear regressor is used as there exists linear relationship between the variables.

 Steps
 1. Import necessary modules